Legal and ethical aspects

 In some complex situations, Caldicott Guardians may need to take legal advice, speak to other Caldicott Guardians or to the UK Caldicott Guardian Council before reaching a considered decision.
 Even if legally permitted, it may not follow that it is ethically right to disclose in particular circumstances.
 On the other hand, there may be occasions where the legal basis for sharing is unclear or disputed yet there is an overwhelming ethical imperative to disclose.
 It is important to appreciate that confidentiality is not necessarily absolute, and health care professionals need carefully to balance the importance of confidentiality against avoiding harm—to the confidant and to others who may benefit from disclosure.

-The legal aspects which Caldicott Guardians particularly need to be familiar with are the Data Protection Act and the common law duty of confidentiality.
+The legal aspects which Caldicott Guardians particularly need to be familiar with are the Data Protection Act 2018, which incorporates the General Data Protection Regulation (GDPR), and the common law duty of confidentiality.
 Other relevant legislation is described on this page

 - Autonomy – respect for the patient’s right to self-determination;